 The Department of Labor regional teams help protect your workers during temporary business downturns through the Shared Work Program.
 Shared work gives an alternative to laying off your employees.
 It lets you keep trained workers with key skill sets.
 Under this program, your business can:

 - Reduce the number of normal work hours for a particular unit, shift, or all staff;

 - Include full- and part-time employees in the plan;

 - Apply for a plan with a minimum of two employees;

 - Agree to continue fringe benefit levels, unless you must reduce them for your entire workforce;

 - Supplement lost pay with partial Unemployment Insurance (UI) benefits (up to 26 weeks); and,

 - Require that the Shared Work participant remain available to work for you as in their normal work schedule.

-Partnerships can also be developed by providers with the Veterans Administration that can offer additional financial benefits to Veterans who work in training programs.
+Partnerships can also be developed by providers to offer additional financial benefits to Veterans who work in training programs.